yzpt/zapmaths/README.md

 ### Converting EXCEL to CSV with python

-* matplotlib.pyplot to generate graphs, and images according to the values of the questions
+* PIL & matplotlib.pyplot to generate graphs, diagrams and images according to the values of the questions

 ### Web app

 * Minimal html/css/php/msql with phpMyAdmin
-* SQL supervision